PDXPythonPirates/python-101/README.md

 ## Syllabus

-The course content, including videos and exercises, are organized by week as folders (see above).
+The course content, including videos and exercises, are organized by week as folders (see in the source code above).
+To begin, click on [Week 1 – An introduction to Python and basic data types](#).
+To provide a comprehensive look at what will be covered in this course, an outline is provided below.

+* Week 1 – An introduction to Python and basic data types
+* Week 2 – Collection data types: lists, tuples, dictionaries and sets
+* Week 3 – Functions
+* Week 4 – Conditional logic and loops
+* Week 5 – Projects using what you've learned so far
+* Week 6 – Exception handling
+* Week 7 – Working with files and modules
+* Week 8 – Object-oriented programming
+* Week 9 – Advanced functions
+* Week 10 – Final project (Choose your own adventure)